ADMISSION

 Q: Is it possible for me to operate K3NEM, the ham station at the museum?

 A: Yes, if accompanied by a member of the Museum’s Radio club and you show your license.
-Many museum volunteers are also members of the club–ask at the desk.
+Many museum volunteers are also members of the club.
 If you want to schedule an operating session ahead of your visit, please contact nemuseum@gmail.com.

 Q: What is the call sign of the museum’s amateur radio station, and how can I contact them on the air?